enjelesposo/anglesposo-blog/_posts/2021-06-06-the-first-step.md

 categories: jekyll update
 ---

-In this post I'll be writing about why I started learning programming and how I started.

-　You're probably wondering why I thought my journey to web development was unexpected.
-As a background, I studied civil engineering student who is unhappy about my major, so I dropped out.
-Then, following aunt's advice, I took a care-giving course so I can go to Canada and start all over again.
-Well.. guess what..
-That plan got canceled too, and now I'm stuck at home with no idea what to do.
-That's when I started self-studying as a hobby.
-I started with learning Japanese.
-A year passed and I've met good people through language exchange, but I still wanted to learn more, and that's when I got the idea to start learning programming.

 I've always been interested in coding, and I always find building stuff fun.
-Why not build something with code, and that's when I decided to start learning.
-Equipped with the discipline and good study habits I acquired in a year of self-studying, I took my first step.
+Why not build something with code?
+I asked myself, and that's when I decided wanted to start learning.
+Equipped with the discipline and good study habits I acquired in a year of self-studying Japanese, I took my first step.
 I asked for advice all over the internet and someone advised me to start with web development.
 <br/>
 <br/>

 I'm still beginner but here are the resources I used to start my journey as a self-taught web developer:

 ### The Roadmap:
 [https://roadmap.sh/frontend](https://roadmap.sh/frontend)